Draconizations/Draconizations/README.md

 ### 🧪 Hello!
 I'm Jake
 -----
-(he/xe/it pronouns)
+(he/they pronouns)

-I'm a 19 year old programming student from the netherlands.
+I'm a 20 year old programming student from the Netherlands.
 I also work on my own projects in my spare time.

-This profile is still a WIP and I will add more stuff to it in the future.
+Slowly moving my personal nonsense over to [Codeberg](https://codeberg.org/fulmine)